Nissan Qashqai

 Nissan named the vehicle after the Qashqai people, who live in mountainous Central and Southwestern Iran.

-Development
+As of 2023, for the European and Australian market the Qashqai is positioned between the Juke and the X-Trail in Nissan's crossover SUV lineup with the latter sharing platform with the Qashqai.

+Background

-When the Renault–Nissan Alliance was formed in 1999, Nissan new COO Carlos Ghosn instructed the company to transform its product portfolio in Europe.
-The C-segment Almera, a slow-seller in Europe became a primary focus.
+When the Renault–Nissan Alliance was formed in 1999, Nissan's new COO Carlos Ghosn instructed the company to transform its product portfolio in Europe.
+The C-segment Almera, a slow-seller in Europe became its primary focus.
 In early 2002, 25 European Nissan engineers travelled to the brand’s technical centre in Japan to start of a 12-month project to develop the successor of the Almera.
-It was projected to be larger, to compete with the SEAT Altea and Volkswagen Golf Plus.
+It was projected to be a larger car to compete with the SEAT Altea and Volkswagen Golf Plus.

-In December 2002, the company concluded the planned model would not be as profitable and competitive as was required.
-The development team eventually came up with the idea of a "mini-Murano" type of vehicle smaller than the X-Trail that would be positioned to compete with hatchback and saloons.
+In December 2002, Nissan concluded that the planned C-segment model would not be as profitable and competitive as was required.
+The development team eventually proposed the idea of a "mini-Murano" type of vehicle smaller than the X-Trail that would be positioned to compete with C-segment hatchback and saloons.
 The development was focused on creating a European-oriented vehicle with the desirability, practicality and versatility of an SUV but with the size, driving dynamics and running costs of a family hatchback.
-While engineering work was done by Nissan's European Technical Centre (NTCE), a design proposal was put forward by Nissan Design Europe (NDE), which created the 2004 Qashqai concept.
+While engineering work was done by Nissan's European Technical Centre (NTCE), a design proposal was put forward by Nissan Design Europe (NDE), which became the 2004 Qashqai concept.
 During final development, Nissan decided the Qashqai would serve as a replacement for both the Almera in the C-segment and Primera in the D-segment.
-Nissan selected Nissan Motor Manufacturing UK as its manufacturing plant for the European market.
+Nissan selected Nissan Motor Manufacturing UK as its manufacturing plant for the European market and presented the production Qashqai in 2006.